Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Problem Formulation

 \subsection{Problem Description}

-A Service Function Chain is defined as an ordered sequence of VNFs that enforces a flow processing policy on network traffic.
+An SFC is defined as an ordered sequence of VNFs that enforces a flow processing policy on network traffic.
 For example, a typical SFC might consist of VNFs such as \textit{VPN Gateway} $\rightarrow$ \textit{Firewall} $\rightarrow$ \textit{Encryption/Decryption} $\rightarrow$ \textit{Packet Inspection}, ensuring secure and efficient flow management for network applications.

-Each VNF in the SFC requires specific computing resources (e.g., CPU) to process the incoming network traffic, while the connections between consecutive VNFs, referred to as virtual links (vlinks), consume network bandwidth to forward traffic.
-The underlying infrastructure to host these VNFs and vlinks is a multi-datacenter system, where data centers (DCs) provide servers for computing resources, and the physical links between data centers allocate bandwidth.
+Each VNF in the SFC requires specific computing resources (e.g., CPU) to process the network traffic, while the connections between consecutive VNFs, referred to as virtual links (vLinks), consume network bandwidth for traffic forwarding.
+These VNFs and vLinks are hosted on a multi-datacenter system, where Data Centers (DCs) offer computing resources via their servers, and the physical links within and between DCs provide the necessary bandwidth.

-In network orchestration, SFC partitioning and embedding can occur in single-domain or multi-domain settings.
-In single-domain settings, a centralized controller manages the entire substrate network and makes decisions based on fine-grain information from all Point of Presences (PoPs) or DCs.
-In contrast, multi-domain settings often involve decentralized control, where different domains (e.g., geographically distributed networks) operate independently, and only limited information can be shared between domains.
-In this work, we focus on the multi-domain setting, where the centralized Network Functions Virtualization Orchestrator (NFVO) has access only to \textit{aggregated resource statistics} (e.g., total available CPU and bandwidth) of each PoP.
-However, the limited granularity of exchanged information between the PoPs and the NFVO introduces significant uncertainty, as the NFVO cannot observe the exact state of the resource distribution within each PoP.

-The SFCP problem refers to the task of mapping the virtual elements of an SFC onto the physical elements of a substrate network while ensuring adherence to resource capacity constraints and meeting the stringent latency requirements.
-Specifically: \begin{itemize} \item \textbf{VNFs} are mapped to PoPs, such as DCs. \item \textbf{Virtual Links} are mapped to \textit{physical paths} consisting of multiple physical links that connect the assigned PoPs. \end{itemize}